Philodendron Brandtianum care is not difficult.

 This fast-growing climber is an ideal houseplant for indoor places with limited space and makes a great hanging basket or terrarium plant.

-- 5 Frequently asked questions about Philodendron Brandtianum
+- 7 Frequently Asked Questions About Philodendron Brandtianum

 Philodendron Brandtianum is one of the most easy-to-care plants and a perfect choice for beginner Philodendron admirers.

-The Philodendron Brandtianum plant will not only decorate the indoor space in your home but also serves as an air purifier by eliminating pollutants from indoor air.
+The Philodendron Brandtianum plant will not only decorate the indoor space in your home but also serve as an air purifier by eliminating pollutants from indoor air.

-If your plant has droopy and curly leaves, it is receiving insufficient water supply.
+If your plant has droopy and curly leaves, it is receiving an insufficient water supply.

 Several growers complained that Philodendron Brandtianum has proven to drop its leaves if overwatered, especially during the winter months.